JEM207-Data-Processing-in-Python/Senators-trading/README.md

 When creating a function, it is good to develop tests to ensure it does not break old ones when adding new things.
 We will use **pytest**.
 More info [Testing in Python](https://naucse.python.cz/lessons/intro/testing/)

+Branches **main** and **publish** have implemented automatic tests on *push* with pytest, flake8 and mypy in github.

 ### Streamlit

 The visualization app we will create in **Streamlit** and **Plotly** More info and ispiration [Streamlit](https://streamlit.io/gallery) and [Plotly](https://plotly.com/python/)

 ### Requirements

 When adding a new package, please include it in the requirements and use `pip freeze > requirements.txt`.
-For testing package use with testing include it in `requirements_dev.txt`
+For testing package use with testing include it in `requirements_test.txt`

+### Further improvements

+SQLite database